 Enable SSL in Your Application

-Once you’ve Signed Up at Cloudways and launched your OpenCart application, navigate to your application dashboard and click SSL Certificate from the toolbar on the left.
+Once you’ve signed up at Cloudways and launched your OpenCart application, navigate to your application dashboard and click OpenCart SSL Certificate from the toolbar on the left.
 Here, you will be presented with a screen that allows you to enter your email and the domain name for which you wish to enable SSL.

 Note that you can also add multiple domains directly from here, without having to go through any extra setup hurdles.